-Arthrology, which is derived from the ancient Greek word arthros (meaning “articulated”), is the study of the structures that hold bones together, allowing them to move in varying degrees or fix them in place, according to the design and the function of the joint.
+Arthrology, derived from the ancient Greek word arthros (meaning “articulated”), is the study of the structures that hold bones together, allowing them to move in varying degrees or fix them in place according to the design and the function of the joint.

-The term articulation applies to any joint of bones, whether it moves freely or does not move at all.
+The term articulation applies to any joint of bones, whether it moves freely or does not move.

 Within some joints, such as the knees and elbows, are fluid-filled sacs called bursas, which help reduce friction between the tendons and bones; The inflammation in these sacs is called bursitis.

-The shoulder joint, or corticohumeral ligament that extends from the coracoid process of the scapula to the greater tubercle of the humerus.
+The shoulder joint, or corticohumeral ligament, extends from the coracoid process of the scapula to the greater tubercle of the humerus.

-The pubofemoral ligament that extends from the pubic bone to the femur.
+The pubofemoral ligament extends from the pubic bone to the femur.

 The knee joint (oblique popliteal ligament), where the tendon of the semimembranosus muscle expands to cross the back of the knee joint.